-You’ve heard of fix and flip loans, but have you considered the benefits of a fix and hold loan strategy to build rental portfolios?
-The term recently coined for this strategy is BRRR which stands for buy, rent, rehab, refinance, and repeat.
+You’ve heard of fix and flip loans, but have you considered the benefits of a fix and hold loan, commonly called fix and rent loans, strategy to build rental portfolios?
+The term recently coined for this strategy is BRRR which stands for “buy, rent, rehab, refinance, and repeat.”

 What does this strategy entail as it relates to the loan process?
 We break down the basics to help give you a better understanding.

-How Can You Use a Fix and Hold Loan to Build a Rental Portfolio?
+How Can You Use Fix and Rent Loans to Build a Rental Portfolio?

-Let’s say that you’re investing in a house that needs to be renovated before you can rent it out.
-In that case, a fix and hold loan might help you meet your goals by giving you the funding you need to make the necessary changes to the property.
+For example, let’s say that you’re investing in a house that needs to be renovated before you can rent it out.
+In that case, a fix and rent loan might help you meet your goals by giving you the funding you need to make the necessary changes to the property.
 And, once the renovations are complete, you’ll be ready to start profiting from your investment because it will be a desirable spot for tenants in search of a modern place to live.

 A fix and hold loan can also come in handy when you need money to renovate a space in order to repurpose it.
 For example, if you’re investing in a commercial property and you need to convert it into an attractive and functional office space, this loan can give you the financial support you need to make those big changes before putting the property up for rent.

 More and more real estate investors are turning to fix and hold loans when they want to build a rental portfolio but they don’t want to have so much of their own cash tied up in the property.